sleuthkit/autopsy/README.txt

 OVERVIEW

-Autopsy is a graphical interface to The Sleuth Kit and other open source digital forensics tools.
+Autopsy is a graphical interface to Sleuth Kit and other open source digital forensics tools.
-Autopsy 3 was a complete rewrite from Autopsy 2 to make it Java-based.
+Autopsy 3 was a Java-based complete rewrite from Autopsy 2.
 Autopsy 4 improves on Autopsy 3 by supporting collaboration on a single case by multiple users.

-Although Autopsy is designed to be cross-platform (Windows, Linux, MacOSX), the current version is fully functional and fully tested only on Windows.
+Although Autopsy is designed to be cross-platform (Windows, Linux, MacOSX), the current version is functional and tested only on Windows.
-We have run it on XP, Vista, and Windows 7 with no problems.
+We have tested it on XP, Vista, and Windows 7.

 Autopsy 4 is released under the Apache 2.0 license.
 Some libraries Autopsy uses may have different, but similar, open source licenses.